psteinroe/supabase-cache-helpers/README.md

 ```
 When a mutation was successful, the cache keys are scanned for relevant entries.
 For each of them, a `PostgrestFilter` is created.
 If `.apply(input)` returns true, the item is added to the cache.
 Upsert, update and remove are implemented in a similar manner.
 Its a bit more complex than that, and I will work on a better documentation.
 For now, checkout the tests for a better understanding.

-### Examples and Packages
+## Packages
-I tried my best to split up the implementation into reusable libraries in the hope that adding support for other cache libraries such as tanstack-query will be pretty straightforward.
+I tried my best to split up the implementation into reusable libraries in the hope that adding support for other cache libraries such as `tanstack-query` will be pretty straightforward.

-- Apps
-  - `@apps/demo`: a [Next.js](https://nextjs.org) app trying to showcase all features
 - Packages
   - `eslint-config-custom`: `eslint` configurations
   - `jest-presets`: `jest` presets